J-F-Liu/lopdf/README.md

 ## FAQ

-* Why keeping everything in memory as high-level objects until finally serializing the entire document?
+* Why does the library keep everything in memory as high-level objects until finally serializing the entire document?

-    Normally a PDF document won't be very large, ranging form tens of KB to hundreds of MB.
+    Normally a PDF document won't be very large, ranging from tens of KB to hundreds of MB.
 Memory size is not a bottle neck for today's computer.
-    By keep the whole document in memory, stream length can be pre-calculated, no need to use a reference object for the Length entry, the resulting PDF file is smaller for distribution and faster for PDF consumers to process.
+    By keeping the whole document in memory, stream length can be pre-calculated, no need to use a reference object for the Length entry, the resulting PDF file is smaller for distribution and faster for PDF consumers to process.

     Producing is a one-time effort, while consuming is many more.